POSTS TAGGED: Firefox OS

 Jordan talks about the other videos released this week on XDA Developer TV.
 XDA Developer TV Producer Steve had a cross-platform Instagram App Shootout and XDA Developer TV Producer Kevin gave us a demonstration of Dashclock.
 Pull up a chair and check out this video.. . .
 READ ON »

 Sony Release Boot2Gecko for Xperia E, and The White House Replies About Cell Phone Unlocking – XDA Developer TV

-Posted March 8, 2013 By: Jimmy McGee
+Posted March 8, 2013 at 03:30 pm by Jimmy McGee

 The White House replies to the SIM-unlocking petition, and they agree!
 That story and more are covered by Jordan when he reviews all the important stories from this week.
 Jordan talks about Sony Mobile releasing a develop build of Firefox OS and Jordan mentions his video of Boot2Gecko.
 Jordan talks about the mods collection for the Xperia P, U, Go and Sola.

 Jordan talks about the other videos released this week on XDA Developer TV.
 XDA Developer TV Producer and newcomer Steve gives a Windows Phone App Review of CloudMuzik, Elite Recognized Developer AdamOutler released a video on GPIO and the Raspberry Pi, and XDA Developer TV Producer TK released an Android app review of Carbon.
 Pull up a chair and check o. . .
 READ ON »

 Posted March 7, 2013 at 07:30 pm by egzthunder1